-- Nail the flashing to the roof.
-Keep gaps between the flashing plate and the roof to a minimum. - Caulk the flashing plate and roof junction as well as the vertical seam on the flashing.
+Caulk the flashing plate and roof junction as well as the vertical seam on the flashing.
 All nail heads must be caulked with a roofing sealant.

-J. Chimney Termination Requirements
+I. Chimney Termination Requirements

-- Install a cap approved and listed for this fireplace system. - · Locate cap where it will not become plugged by snow or other materials. - Locate cap away from trees or other structures. - The bottom of the termination cap must be at least 3 ft (.91 m) above the roof AND at least 2 ft (.61 m) above any portion of roof within 10 ft (3.05 m) as shown in Figure 8.10. - The distance required between caps is shown in Figure 8.10.
+- Install a cap approved and listed for this fireplace system. - · Locate cap where it will not become plugged by snow or other materials. - · Locate cap away from trees or other structures. - The bottom of the termination cap must be at least 3 ft (.91 m) above the roof AND at least 2 ft (.61 m) above any portion of roof within 10 ft (3.05 m) as shown in Figure 8.10. - · See below for distance required between caps.